- I have finally done it!

 The ones I’m giving to my mother and my friends:

 On the top picture you can see which ones my mother wanted.
-(She said they’ll be perfect for summer toenails) One of my faves are Essie Strut your stuff.
+(She said they’ll be perfect for summer toenails) One of my faves are Essie Sittin’ Pretty.
 That purple really pops!
 As you can see I’m letting go of some of the Smith & Cult Nail Polishes that I bought a while back.
 I really LOVE the formula but these two colors will not get as much wear as they deserve.
 And to keep them in a drawer until they get old and dried out – that is a serious waste of money.
 Better to give them to someone who will use them more then me.
 (And I’m still keeping my faves)

 The other picture is of the ones I’m going to give to my friends.
 Got noting much to say about them more then that they made me happy at one time, now they feel to colorful for me or I already got the exactly same shade in a better formula that I’m keeping.